Search Filters

 A Melt Electrowritten Scaffold Inspired By Native Tissue Architecture Seeded With Meniscus Cells And Mesenchymal Stromal Cells

-Jasmijn Korpershoek, MD, NETHERLANDS Mylène de Ruijter, PhD, NETHERLANDS Bastiaan Terhaard, BSc, NETHERLANDS Chella Hagmeijer, PhD, NETHERLANDS Daniel Saris, MD, Prof., UNITED STATES Miguel Castilho, PhD, NETHERLANDS Jos Malda, Prof., NETHERLANDS Lucienne A Vonk, PhD, NETHERLANDS
+Jasmijn Korpershoek, MD, NETHERLANDS Mylène de Ruijter, PhD, NETHERLANDS Bastiaan Terhaard, BSc, NETHERLANDS Chella Hagmeijer, PhD, NETHERLANDS Daniel Saris, MD, PhD, Prof., UNITED STATES Miguel Castilho, PhD, NETHERLANDS Jos Malda, Prof., NETHERLANDS Lucienne A Vonk, PhD, NETHERLANDS

 University Medical Center Utrecht, Utrecht, NETHERLANDS